ethernator2/steganography_util/README.md

 # PNG Stego (SPL v1) — CGI Utility

+Email me clara@vejadu.xyz if you'e like a copy of the codebase.

 `steg_tools.pl` is a Perl CGI web utility for hiding and retrieving encrypted payloads inside PNG files using a custom ancillary chunk named `stEg`.

 - Encryption: Argon2id key derivation + AES‑256‑GCM (authenticated encryption)